-The best way to organize your NPS program is to build it around your specific business context.
-The principles to follow, however, are common: all companies running successful NPS programs LEAD: Localize, Engage, Act, and Develop in time.
+The best way to organise your NPS® program is to build it around your specific business context.
+The principles to follow, however, are common: all companies running successful NPS programs LEAD: Localise, Engage, Act, and Develop in time.

 To implement successful NPS programs, companies follow four basic principles in the program design:

-- They Localize the content to make it relevant to the specific country and/or product category while keeping sight of the global core Program.
+- They Localise the content to make it relevant to the specific country and/or product category while keeping sight of the global core Program.

-- They follow a multi-layer cross-functional approach – Engaging stakeholders across all levels of the organization is crucial to the success of the program.
+- They follow a multi-layer cross-functional approach – Engaging stakeholders across all levels of the organisation is crucial to the success of the program.

-- They make sure to Act quickly upon their NPS results – Driving improvement on the basis of tangible customer feedback motivates everyone within the organization.
+- They make sure to Act quickly upon their NPS results – Driving improvement on the basis of tangible customer feedback motivates everyone within the organisation.

 - They always look for ways to Develop the Program further – Regular program review is key.